cfw-guide/ios.cfw.guide/_pages/en_US/blocking-jailbreak-detection.md

 1. Enable `zzzzzLiberty`
 1. If you're using Snapchat, enable `SnapHide2` (PicaHide)

-	PicaHide can cause crashes - disable it if the app stops working {:.notice--danger}
+	PicaHide can cause crashes on unsupported versions - disable it if the app stops working {:.notice--danger}

 1. Repeat this for every app you selected with Liberty Lite